kentcdodds/kcd-discord-bot-v1/README.md

 I deploy this on [Heroku](https://heroku.com/).

-If you want to fork it, by my guest.
+If you want to fork it, be my guest.
 It's not built to be a general solution so you'll probably have to change a bunch of things 😅

 ## Issues